adpmk112/adpmk112/README.md

 # Quick Introduction

 I am a pragmatic and dedicated software developer with a strong focus on mastering foundational programming languages and understanding the core principles of software development.
 My expertise lies in delivering clean and efficient code, with a deep dive into the underlying mechanisms of languages and tools rather than just the frameworks.
-My expertise lies in:

 Java 🌟 – My primary and favorite language, ideal for deep learning and building robust applications.